 Where Did It Come From?

 For many years doctors have been using similar technology, acoustic shockwaves, to break kidney stones without having to have surgery.
 This is called lithotripsy and is still used today.
 During the course of treating many thousands of people with Lithotripsy, some of those people mentioned that other ailments were also healed and so scientists began to examine the possibility that similar technology could have similar effects on other parts of the body.
+One of the Pros of ESWT (Electrical Muscle Stimulation) is that is indeed realtively pain free.

 Advantages of Radial Shock Wave Therapy or ESWT